Urology EMR Software

 Specialty Specific

 Not all specialties are created equal, so why must their software be generic?
-Basic EHR software works well and good for general practice and most specialties, but doctors have complained about specialty specific not being available in the market.
-The specialty software’s have inbuilt recording systems that make specialty practices functioned efficiently.
+Basic EHR software works well and is good for general practice and most specialties, but doctors have complained about specialty specific not being available in the market.
+Specialty-specific EHR software has inbuilt recording systems that make specialty practices function efficiently.
 Only a few vendors provide specialty-specific software, so there aren’t many to choose from.
-But the more vendors are cottoning on to the demand and there should be more options in the near future.
+But more vendors are cottoning on to the demand and there should be more options in the near future.

 Support

 Support is a major issue most practices have with their current vendors.
 A good support team can make small glitches to major roadblocks easy to maneuver while a bad one will just make things worse.
 Some vendors provide support as part of the plan you’re already paying for, while others charge extra for support.
-Scout the market, read reviews or just ask point blank if there will be a special support team assigned to each practitioner and whether you’ll be charged for the service.
+Scout the market, read reviews, or just ask point blank if there will be a special support team assigned to each practitioner and whether you’ll be charged for the service.

 Hidden Cost